snowdrop-bot/snowdrop-bot/README.md

 environment variable.

 > NOTE: The `github.token` property is configured to have it's value filled with the [Maven Rsource plugin Filter capabilities](https://maven.apache.org/plugins/maven-resources-plugin/examples/filter.html).
-> It can be easilly filled by adding -Dgithub.token=<the token> to the maven compilation statement.
+> It can be easily filled by adding -Dgithub.token=<the token> to the maven compilation statement.

 ### Google APIS